tyazx/BootleggersROM-Devices.github.io/_changelog/kuntao.md

 Device changes

+* Merge LOS changes for kuntao
-* Add Doze
+* Revert things
-* Fix sepolicy denials
-* Upgrade kernel to 4.9
+* Upstream kernel to 3.18.139 with latest caf tag
-* Add EAS and some other spicy stuff
-* Add GCam
+* May security patch